Getting The Compensation You Deserve After a Charleston Car Crash

 Dealing With Auto Insurance Companies Near You

 In the aftermath of a car accident, everything can seem like a blur.
-An ambulance, a police car, an emergency room, urgent phone calls to family members may all seem to whirl by.
-Meanwhile, an injured person is likely to be in pain, in shock and/or unconscious.
+An ambulance, a police car, an emergency room, and urgent phone calls to family members may all seem to whirl by.
+Meanwhile, an injured person is likely to be in pain, in shock, and/or unconscious.
 As soon as injuries are stabilized – or even sooner – you may be met by insurance company representatives.
-Whether they are from your own insurance company or the insurance company that covers a car or truck that collided with your vehicle, beware!
+Whether they are from your own insurance company or the insurance company that covers a car or truck that collided with your vehicle, beware of insurance adjusters!

 Before you know it, an insurance investigator or claims adjuster may ask you to give statements – and ask to record those statements.
 Insurance company representatives may ask you to sign a release in exchange for a quick settlement offer.
 Do not be surprised to hear, “You don’t need to hire a lawyer.”
 Be careful!